- Applying to Graduate Programs

 Students in their final undergraduate semester should submit the official transcript of coursework completed to date.
 Upon graduation, students must present additional transcript showing the degree awarded and conferral date.

-TOEFL/IELTS: The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) may be required if an applicant fits one or both descriptions below.
+- TOEFL/IELTS: The Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) may be required if an applicant fits one or both descriptions below.
+The TOEFL/IELTS scores should not be more than 2 years old.

-At Lehman, an "international student" is defined as any person studying in the United States on a nonimmigrant visa.
+- International Students: At Lehman, an "international student" is defined as any person studying in the United States on a nonimmigrant visa.
 The Test of English as a Foreign Language is required for admission of international students, except for nationals of English-speaking countries.
-The required minimum TOEFL score is 500 (paper based) and 61 (internet based) for admission to Lehman and is higher in most fields.
+The required minimum TOEFL Paper Based score is 500 and the TOEFL Internet Based score is for admission to Lehman and is higher in most fields.
 Information may be obtained from TOEFL/ Educational Testing Service, Princeton, NJ 08541-6151.
 Residents of English-speaking countries are exempt from taking the test.

 Please Note: Students applying to the Master of Arts in Liberal Studies program should also include, as part of the essay, information about the academic subjects you would like to pursue as the focus of your concentration for the MALS degree.